apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Requiem 3.3.6 source code: http://www.datafilehost.com/download-172920e9.html
 MD5: 1636862796d573c693d56bcc526b60bd

-If you have any problems with Requiem, I suggest you contact Brahms directly through their Tor website.

 No support for requiem is provided at Apprentice Alf's blog or Apprentice Harper's github repository.